 I have often lamented that I had to delay two years of Dentistry preparation to complete mandatory military service in Korea, serving as a watchman in the DMZ.
 Nevertheless, this contributed to my cultivation of discipline, and I had time to reflect on who I was and how vital and central Dentistry is to my life.
 I am also incredibly thankful for the opportunity to complete a General Dentistry residency.
-This empowered my understanding of the importance of referring general dentistry patients to specialists in their area of need.
+This empowered my understanding of the importance of referring general dentistry patients to specialists in their areas of need.

 Perhaps most importantly, I pride myself on being a compassionate dentist.
 I always do everything I can to put my patients first and empathize with them, putting myself in their shoes.
 I have long gone that extra mile to participate in outreach programs.
 Even with the COVID-19 outbreak in full swing, I continue volunteering as an on-call doctor seeing emergency patients in need.

-I thank you for considering my application.
+Thank you for considering my application.